fbpx

 Forest habitats

-To offset the removal of trees required to build the new terminal, the Port of Montreal plans to plant approximately 40,000 trees and shrubs in the Contrecoeur region.
-Priority will be given to sites that strengthen the connectivity of forest habitats throughout the area and ensure the long-term viability of the facilities.
-We will be working closely with our implementation partners and stakeholders with a view to addressing their needs.
+To offset the removal of trees required to build the new terminal, the Port of Montreal has begun the implementation of its forest habitat compensation plan in June 2024.
+The Port of Montreal plans to plant approximately 40,000 trees and shrubs in the Contrecœur region over an approximate area of 20 ha.
+Sites where it is possible to strengthen the connectivity of forest habitats throughout the area and ensure the long-term viability of the plantations are prioritized.
+We will be working in close collaboration with our implementation partners and stakeholders, including the City of Contrecoeur, with a view to addressing their needs.

 Wetlands

 The development of three permanent marshes is being considered on the Port of Montreal lands in Contrecœur to compensate for the wetlands affected by the construction of the port terminal.
-The future marshes, totalling approximately 20 hectares, will fulfill several ecological functions, including pollution control, biodiversity conservation and landscape quality.
+The future marshes will fulfill several ecological functions, including pollution control, biodiversity conservation and landscape quality.

 Copper redhorse